zverok/saharspec/README.md

 # you can also give empty descriptions, then they would be auto-generated

+# generates a context with description "role=:admin"
+context '', lets: {role: :admin} do it { is_expected.to be_allowed }
+end

+# alternatively, if context description ends with a space, the description of `lets` would be
+# added, too.

 # generates a context with description "with role=:admin"
-context '', lets: {role: :admin} do it { is_expected.to be_allowed }
+context 'with ', lets: {role: :admin} do it { is_expected.to be_allowed }
 end
 ```